lldavoll/lldavoll.github.io/_portfolio/spl_experiment.md

 <div style="text-align: justify; line-height: 1.7;">
 <p>
-The last major stage of the project was the **data cleaning pipeline**, which transformed PsychoPy’s raw output into a cleaner and more analysis-ready format.
+The last major stage of the project was the <strong>data cleaning pipeline</strong>, which transformed PsychoPy’s raw output into a cleaner and more analysis-ready format.
 <p>
 </p>
 Raw PsychoPy CSV files contain a large number of internal columns that are useful for the software itself but not necessarily useful for statistical analysis.
 In addition, because the experiment combined segmented trials with questionnaire-style responses, the resulting CSV files needed to be reorganized carefully.
 </p>
 </div>